Tyler State Park (Pennsylvania): Neshaminy Creek watershed

 The Neshaminy Creek flows through the middle of Tyler State Park and connects to the Delaware River a few miles downstream near Neshaminy State Park.
-Neshaminy Creek is home to many warm water species including bluegill, black crappie, carp, smallmouth bass, and various other panfishes.
+The creek is home to many warm water species including bluegill, black crappie, carp, smallmouth bass, and various other panfishes.
 The creek and associated waters also offers habitat for Eastern Water Snakes, box turtles, and many amphibians.
 Neshaminy Creek provides excellent catch-and-release fishing opportunities.
 Anglers may fish along the banks or from a canoe or kayak.
 Pennsylvania Fish and Boat Commission regulations and laws apply.

 Tyler State Park does not allow visitors to swim in Neshaminy Creek, as per DCNR rules and regulations.
 However, activities such as fishing and kayaking are permitted.

-Pollution Concerns
+Pollution concerns

 The Neshaminy Creek basin in Bucks and Montgomery counties has tested as "extremely high" for levels of Perfluorooctane Sulfonate (PFOS).
 For this reason the Pennsylvania Department of Agriculture (PDA), Department of Environmental Protection (DEP), and Department of Health (DOH), along with the Pennsylvania Fish and Boat Commission (PAFB), announced a “DO NOT EAT” advisory for all fish species caught in the Neshaminy Creek.
 The main source of pollution occurs from a military site upstream, now considered a superfund site.

 The Pennsylvania Fish and Boat Commission had previously stocked trout in several locations along Neshaminy Creek, including Tyler State Park, but has now stopped due to the contamination.
-In a press release, DEP Secretary Patrick McDonnell has said “An advisory like this is not something that we recommend lightly.
+In a press release, DEP Secretary Patrick McDonnell has said, "An advisory like this is not something that we recommend lightly.
 The possible PFOS levels found in fish tissue is greatly concerning.
-DEP will continue to sample fish species and revisit this recommendation in the future.”
+DEP will continue to sample fish species and revisit this recommendation in the future."
 PFOS are considered persistent and there are currently no plans for stocking fish in this watershed again.